Helen Brach

-Brach disappeared on February 17, 1977, and was declared legally dead, as of the date of her disappearance, in May 1984.
+Brach disappeared on February 17, 1977, and in May 1984 she was declared legally dead, as of the date of her disappearance.
 An investigation into the case uncovered serious criminal activity associated with Chicago horse stable owners, including Silas Jayne and Richard Bailey.
 More than a decade later Bailey was charged with, but not convicted of, conspiring to murder Brach; he eventually received a sentence of 30 years after being convicted of defrauding her.

 Early life

 Helen Brach was born on November 10, 1911, on a small farm in Unionport, Ohio.
 Helen married her high school sweetheart in 1928; the couple had divorced by the time she was 21.
 She found work at a country club in Palm Beach, Florida, where she met and married Frank Brach, son of Emil J. Brach and heir to the E. J. Brach & Sons Candy Company.
 The couple built a home in Fisher Island, Florida, shortly afterwards.
 The couple purchased another home in Glenview, Illinois, closer to the Brach company's factory in Chicago.
 Helen and Frank spent most of their time in South Florida.
 Her husband died in 1970.